cambiotraining/quarto-course-template/materials/01-developer_guidelines.md

 - Consider adding a common prefix to all images from a particular lesson file.
 For example `rstudio_interface.png` and `rstudio_new_project.png` could be used to name images in a lesson explaining how to use the RStudio IDE.

-## Executable Documents (`.Rmd` and `.qmd`)

-If you are developing materials using _RMarkdown_ or _Quarto Markdown_, see the options you can use for your code chunks in the Quarto documentation for the [Jupyter](https://quarto.org/docs/reference/cells/cells-jupyter.html) and the [Knitr](https://quarto.org/docs/reference/cells/cells-knitr.html) engines.

-We would also encourage you to **add alternative text to code chunks producing plots**, for accessibility purposes.
-You can do this by adding the `#| fig-alt` cell option to your chunk (see documentation pages linked above).

-Note that, to avoid unecessary computations (and save time!), only files that were modified are re-rendered when running `quarto render`.
-A copy of the html files are saved in the directory `_freeze` and **these should be pushed to the repository** when changes are made.
-If you do not push this folder, then the site may not build correctly, due to missing package dependencies on GitHub Actions.

 ## References

 Although [Quarto supports citations from BibTeX files](https://quarto.org/docs/authoring/footnotes-and-citations.html#citations), we advise that you keep things simple and simply cite work as _First Author et al. (Year)_, with a link to the relevant publication.
 For example:

 > The `DESeq2` package is commonly used for differential gene expression analysis ([Love et al. 2014](https://doi.org/10.1186/s13059-014-0550-8)).

+## Executable Documents (`.Rmd` and `.qmd`)

+If you are developing materials using _RMarkdown_ or _Quarto Markdown_, see the options you can use for your code chunks in the Quarto documentation for the [Jupyter](https://quarto.org/docs/reference/cells/cells-jupyter.html) and the [Knitr](https://quarto.org/docs/reference/cells/cells-knitr.html) engines.
+If you use Jupyter Notebooks, please use [`jupytext`](https://jupytext.readthedocs.io/en/latest/) to keep synchronised `.qmd` and `.ipynb` files (`.ipynb` are not pushed to the repo).

+Here are some recommendations:

+- Add alternative text to code chunks producing plots, for accessibility purposes.
+  You can do this by adding the `#| fig-alt` cell option to your chunk (see documentation pages linked above).
+- To avoid unecessary computations (and save time!), by default only files that were modified are re-rendered when running `quarto render`.
+  A copy of the computed files (e.g. PNG of plots) are saved in the directory `_freeze`.
+  Please **run `quarto render` and push the `_freze` directory** when you make changes to your code.
+- If you're using stochastic algorithms in your code (e.g. sampling functions) please **set a seed** at the start of the document.
+  This will avoid unnecessary changes in the rendered output files.

 ## Summary